Patater/manual-git/manuscript/backgrounds.md

 ### A Fine Affine Background

-An affine background, also known as an external rotation background or exrot background, is one that has the ability to be transformed by an affine transformation matrix[^affine_transformation_matrix].
+An affine background, also known as an external rotation background or "exrot" background, is one that has the ability to be transformed by an affine transformation matrix[^affine_transformation_matrix].
 Since linear algebra is beyond the scope of this manual, I will cover briefly how to set up a basic